Robert is a self-taught cook. Follow his journey from a fast food connoisseur to a chef who values fresh food. Eat well, live well.

 - Remove pot from heat and let cool for about 10 minutes.

-- Remove corn cobs from pot with tongs.
+- Remove corn cobs from the pot with tongs.
 (Caution: Very hot!)

 - Serve with butter and salt.
-(Some people trim each end of the corn cob for ease with eating and for presentation value.)
+(Some people trim each end of the corn cob for ease of eating and for presentation value.)

 Many people learn the benefits of steaming vegetables.
 Usually, steaming vegetables does not burn away as many of the nutrients and natural vitamins.
 Unfortunately, fresh corn does not follow the same convention.
 Steaming corn on the cob removes the same amount of nutrients as all other methods (but you do not have to tell your health-conscious guests that piece of information).